Back to blog

 ETH's Design#

 Ethereum replaces UTXOs with accounts.
 Externally Owned Account (EOAs) are controlled by private keys and Smart Contracts are controlled by code (EVM bytecode).
 Each account has a balance (ETH) and depending on type (nonce, code, and persistent storage).
-Ethereum states are centralized in to account objects.
+Ethereum state is organized around account objects.
 This makes it natural to store contract storage (key-value persistent memory) and program code (contract's logic).

 Transactions vs Messages#